BiodiversityDataScienceCorp/lemmonheads-mapping/SSA-asclepias-lemmonii.md

 ### Data Cleaning Process

 The data set queried from GBIF was checked to ensure it had all relevant information.
 This was done by looking for and removing incomplete longitude and latitude entries, entries labeled "Absent" in the occurence status column, and entries with an individual count of zero.
-We did not query for specific years, as the data set was small enough that this would significantly lower our data count.
+We did not query for specific years, as the data set was small enough that this would significantly lower our data count and accuracy

 ## Species Occurrence Map